About the programme commitment

 We are looking for people who can make a long term commitment to a child - this is at least one year.
-We know that long-term matches can have much more impact, and so we are particularly interested in people who do not foresee a change in their personal circumstances in the near future.
+We know that long-term matches can have much more impact, and so we are particularly interested in people who do not foresee a change in their personal circumstances in the near future and can support their Little Sibling on a more long-term basis.
 Of course, things may change, and so if you only know that you can offer a year at the moment, it is still worth considering whether to volunteer with BBBS.

 What if my circumstances change?

-We ask that you keep the BBBS team up to date about any potential changes of circumstances, so that we can best manage any risks about the relationship with the child.
+We ask that you keep the BBBS team up to date about any potential changes of circumstances, so that we can best manage any risks with regards to the relationship with the child.